-Each pair of rectified left camera image and disparity map, which is transmitted by SceneScan, also includes a timestamp and a sequence number.
-The timestamp is measured with microsecond accuracy and is set to either the time at which a camera trigger signal was generated or the time at which a frame was received from the cameras (see Section 9.7).
+Each set of images that is transmitted by SceneScan, also includes a timestamp and a sequence number.
+The timestamp is measured with microsecond accuracy and is set to either the time at which a camera trigger signal was generated or the time at which a frame was received from the cameras (see Section 9.12).
 For images that are received over the network, as described in Section 7.6, the timestamp and the sequence number are both copied.

-As explained in Sections 7.8 and 9.8, it is possible to synchronize Scene-Scan's internal clock to an external signal or a time server.
+As explained in Sections 7.8 and 9.13, it is possible to synchronize Scene-Scan's internal clock to an external signal or a time server.
 This directly affects the produced time stamps.
 When synchronized to a time server, time stamps are measured in microseconds since 1 January 1970, 00:00:00 UTC.
 If no synchronization is performed, the internal clock is set to 1 January 2017, 00:00:00 UTC at the time SceneScan is powered up.
 If synchronizing to an external signal, the clock is set to 0 at the rising edge of the synchronization signal.